sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

 #import "@preview/tablex:0.0.4": tablex, colspanx, rowspanx, cellx, hlinex

 = Refactoring — Convert Function Template to Abbreviated Form <convert_to_abbreviated_form>
-For the second refactoring a subset of the third idea (@third_idea) should be implemented.
+For the second refactoring, a subset of the third idea (@third_idea) should be implemented.
 It replaces explicit function template declarations with abbreviated declarations using auto parameters.
-This tweak helps to reduce the number of lines and makes the code more readable.
+This tweak helps reduce the number of lines and makes the code more readable.
 @second_refactoring_capabilities shows examples of what this refactoring will be able to do.

 #figure(